 When a writ of habeas corpus is presented for sealing, the person presenting it must at the same time file a copy of the writ signed by or on behalf of the solicitor for the party issuing it, or by the party himself if he is proceeding in person.

-6. Directions as to return of writ

-Where a writ of habeas corpus is ordered to issue, the Court or Judge by whom the order is made shall give directions as to the Court or Judge before whom, and the date on which, the writ is returnable.
+6. Order for issue of writ, contents of

+(1) If a Judge orders that a writ of habeas corpus be issued, the order must state —

+(a) the date on which the writ is returnable; and

+(b) whether the writ is returnable before a Judge or the Court of Appeal.

+(2) If a writ is made returnable before the Court of Appeal, the Supreme Court (Court of Appeal) Rules 2005 apply in addition to this Order.

+[Rule 6 inserted in Gazette 21 Feb 2007 p.
+561.]

 7. Service of writ and notice

 (1) Subject to paragraphs (2) and (3) a writ of habeas corpus ad subjiciendum must be served personally on the person to whom it is directed.